EconomyLens.com

 Elon Musk claimed OpenAI CEO Sam Altman and others had wrongfully transformed the compnay from a nonprofit into a profit-seeking juggernaut. ©AFP

-Oakland (United States) (AFP) – A federal jury ruled Monday that Elon Musk waited too long to sue OpenAI and its co-founders, delivering a decisive victory to the ChatGPT startup and ending one of Silicon Valley’s most closely watched courtroom battles.
-The swiftly reached decision caps a three-week trial that saw a parade of tech titans take the stand, with Musk arguing that OpenAI’s pivot to a profit-driven business betrayed its original nonprofit mandate.
+Oakland (United States) (AFP) – A federal jury ruled Monday that billionaire Elon Musk waited too long to sue OpenAI and its co-founders, delivering a decisive victory to the ChatGPT startup and ending one of Silicon Valley’s most closely watched courtroom battles.
+The swift decision caps a three-week trial that saw a parade of tech titans take the stand, with Musk arguing that OpenAI’s pivot to a profit-driven business betrayed its original nonprofit mandate.
+The jury in Oakland federal court found that Musk’s claims against OpenAI CEO Sam Altman, President Greg Brockman, The OpenAI Foundation, and Microsoft were barred by statutes of limitations, leaving the core arguments of the world’s richest person largely unaddressed.
+Judge Yvonne Gonzalez Rogers, who had asked the jury to advise her on the matter, accepted and confirmed their decision.

 Related

-Musk, the world’s richest person, had sued OpenAI over its transformation from a scrappy nonprofit into the $850 billion juggernaut behind ChatGPT, claiming Altman and Brockman improperly used a $38 million donation he had intended to sustain OpenAI as a research lab devoted to developing AI for the benefit of humanity.
-The jury first had to resolve a threshold issue: whether Musk, who filed suit in 2024 — four years after his last contribution — had done so within the statutory time limit.
-It found he had not, ending the case before jurors could weigh the underlying merits.
-The judge had ruled ahead of deliberations that the jury’s verdict on the statute of limitations would be advisory, but said she would likely follow its recommendation, which she did.
+Musk, the chief executive of both SpaceX and Tesla, had sued OpenAI over its transformation from a scrappy nonprofit into the $850 billion juggernaut behind ChatGPT.
+He claimed Altman and Brockman improperly used a $38 million donation intended to sustain OpenAI as a research lab devoted to developing artificial intelligence for the benefit of humanity.
+But in their deliberations, the jury first had to resolve a threshold issue of whether Musk, who filed suit in 2024 — four years after his last contribution — had done so within the statutory time limit.
+Musk on X said he would appeal, as the “jury never actually ruled on the merits of the case” and that to “loot charities is incredibly destructive to charitable giving in America.”
+The tycoon also lashed out at Judge Gonzalez Rogers for setting a “terrible precedent,” writing in a since-deleted post accusations that she was an “activist judge” who used the jury as a “fig leaf” for a flawed ruling she could have made herself.

 © 2024 AFP